 We found that borrowers in countries exhibiting higher degrees of pragmatism (eg, having a long-term view to life) are less likely to default on their mortgages.
 People in these countries have a higher tendency to save.
 These people are also probably less likely to undertake risky mortgages and therefore default less on their mortgages.

 In societies with a strong emphasis on enjoying life there was a higher rate of defaults.
 These people are more likely to follow their impulses and desires and so might not allocate their financial resources efficiently.
 They may spend more money than they can afford on leisure activities and have less savings to service their mortgages.

 Not surprisingly we found countries with higher levels of household disposable income, lower unemployment rates and higher growth in house prices, would have lower default rates on mortgage.
 However, national debt rules, regulations and chronic and prolonged illness, aren't significantly associated with defaults on mortgages in our sample countries.

 Housing mortgages account for about 75% and 50% of total consumer lending in the developed and developing economies, respectively.
 Our findings are of particular importance for multinational financial institutions because they hold mortgage loans as a large portion of their assets and therefore higher default rates may significantly lower their market values.

 Our results show that lenders should take into account the cultural backgrounds of borrowers when determining how likely it is that they will default.
-This is in addition to common economic factors, such as income, unemployment, and house prices, socio-demographic factors like divorce and race and health characteristics of borrowers.
+This is in addition to common economic factors such as income, unemployment and house prices plus socio-demographic factors like divorce and race and borrowers' health characteristics.

 For example, multinational financial institutions could promote their mortgage products more in societies where people receive support from their relatives or members of groups.
 They could also focus on countries where people have a higher propensity to save for the future and are less interested in leisure activities.
 This could save these institutions a lot in terms of risk, but would also be much better for their customers.